Superconducting Cloud Chamber

 The detection methods based on scattering and ionization used by the detectors above all have certain energy thresholds.
 Ionizing an atom typically requires $\sim 10\,$eV of energy.
 This requires the kinetic energy of the incident particles to be greater than this threshold.
 Consequently, they can not detect the millicharged DM thermalized with the Earth's environment and even the SM charged particles with velocity lower than $10^{-4}$.

 In this paper, we propose a cloud chamber made of JJs.
 Due to the absence of resistance in superconductors, the energy threshold required to excite superconducting current signals is extremely low.
-Considering the background of circuit readout, superconducting cloud chamber can detect charged or millicharged particles traveling at speeds of $v_\chi \sim (10^{-11}, 10^{-6})$.
-Even if it constitutes only $f_\chi \gtrsim 10^{-12}$ of DM, the present superconducting cloud chamber is sensitive to millicarged DM with masses of $(10^4, 10^{10})\,$GeV.
+The proposed setup may face challenges in array construction and timing synchronization.
+Since this idea is entirely new, these aspects have not yet been attempted, but they are technically feasible in principle.
+Considering the background of circuit readout, the superconducting cloud chamber can detect charged or millicharged particles traveling at speeds of $v_\chi \sim (10^{-11}, 10^{-6})$.
+Even if it constitutes only $f_\chi \gtrsim 10^{-12}$ of DM, the present superconducting cloud chamber is sensitive to millicarged DM with masses of $(10^3, 10^{10})\,$GeV.
 Furthermore, this chamber can also be used to track the movement trajectories of charged particles in space or specific laboratories, opening up new avenues for the detection of low-speed charged particles.